Alternative methods to traditional viability assays

 In this webinar, CytoSMART has partnered with prominent labs from academia to facilitate an open discussion about the use of live-cell imaging for viability analysis.
 We will be covering:

-- The use of both brightfield and fluorescent live-cell imaging to analyze the effect of a treatment on cell viability.
+- The use of both brightfield and fluorescence live-cell imaging to analyze the effect of a treatment on cell viability

-- A live Q&A sessions with experts from Freie Universität Berlin, Universidade NOVA de Lisboa and CytoSMART Technologies.
+- A live Q&A session with experts from Freie Universität Berlin, Universidade NOVA de Lisboa, and CytoSMART Technologies

 - Duration: 60 minutes